Caixa 2: Tax evasion

 Caixa dois includes methods to evade taxes by misrepresenting income.
 They include parallel bookkeeping, in which accounts declared to tax authorities are manipulated down in value to reduce tax burden.
 The difference between declared income and that actually received is said to have gone to "cashbox two".
 Mechanisms for manipulation include failing to invoice, or documenting different financial amounts or goods and services than in transactions that actually occurred.

 Hiding illegal or unpopular transactions

 Caixa dois practices may also be used by larger businesses or public entities to disguise the source of or the use of funds.
 For example, a slush fund may be used to hide payments for illegal services such as bribes to win contracts or access to privileged information to which the payee is not entitled.

 Legal aspects

 In Brazil caixa dois crimes that involve money laundering or organized crime are liable to trial at the Supreme Federal Court, the country's highest court of law.

 Saco azul

-In Portugal saco azul is a term used to refer to the same concept as caixa dois.
+In Portugal saco azul ("blue jacket") is used for the same concept.